python/mypy/docs/source/kinds_of_types.rst

 Optional types and the None type
 ********************************

-You can use the ``Optional`` type modifier to define a type variant that allows ``None``, such as ``Optional[int]`` (``Optional[X]`` is the preferred shorthand for ``Union[X, None]``):
+You can use the :py:data:`~typing.Optional` type modifier to define a type variant that allows ``None``, such as ``Optional[int]`` (``Optional[X]`` is the preferred shorthand for ``Union[X, None]``):